core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

    24                 |      |
    25                 |      |
 ~~~~
-{: #figbindexp1 title="Client registers and receives one notification of the current state and one of a new state state when pmin time expires."}
+{: #figbindexp1 title="Client registers and receives one notification of the current state and one of a new state state when c.pmin time expires."}

-Maximum Period (pmax) example
+Maximum Period (c.pmax) example
 --------------------------

 ~~~~